Khair9/Year-2-CompSci-Notes/OOSE2/stateDesign.md

 - When using if-else or switch statements to manage state transitions leads to complex code.
 - When you want to encapsulate state-specific behaviors into separate classes.

+**Why**
+- **Encapsulation of State-Specific Behavior**: Each state is a separate class, keeping logic clean.
+- **Avoids Complex Conditionals**: Removes if-else chains for state transitions.
+- **Easier Maintainability**: Adding new states doesn’t modify existing code.
+- **Dynamic State Changes**: Object behavior can be changed at runtime.

 <Br>

 ## Example state design implementation: